mailcow/mailcow-dockerized-docs/docs/prerequisite/prerequisite-dns.en.md

 If you are interested in statistics, you can additionally register with some of the many below DMARC statistic services - or self-host your own.

-!!!
-Tip
+!!! tip
     It is worth considering that if you request DMARC statistic reports to your mailcow server and your mailcow server is not configured correctly to receive these reports, you may not get accurate and complete results.
 Please consider using an alternative email domain for receiving DMARC reports.

 It is worth mentioning, that the following suggestions are not a comprehensive list of all services and tools available, but only a small few of the many choices.